Definition - What does Artificial Light mean?

 Artificial light, as opposed to natural light, refers to any light source that is produced by electrical means.
 Artificial lighting has many different applications and is used both in-home and commercially.
 Artificial lights are available in a wide variety of shapes, sizes, colors of light emitted, and levels of brightness.
 The use of artificial lighting is crucial in agriculture and gardening, particularly in indoor cultivation.

 MaximumYield explains Artificial Light

-Artificial lights, when used as grow lights, can be used to aid in both in-home and commercial plant growth.
-Artificial lights can provide supplemental light to some plants, or can be the only light source available.
+Artificial lights, when used as grow lights, can be used to help in both in-home and commercial plant growth.
+Artificial lights can provide supplemental light to some plants, or can be used as the only light source available.
 Some growing methods, like hydroponics, almost exclusively rely on artificial lighting, particularly in large-scale, indoor commercial operations.

-Additionally, care should be taken when deciding how much lights to expose plants to as all plants differ in light intensity needs.
-Last, but not least, light duration should also be considered.
-Some plants need varying amounts of light and darkness for proper growth.
-This is particularly true in flowering plants.
-For example, short-day plants will thrive on less than 12 hours of light a day.
-However, long-day plants need at least 14 to 18 hours of light per day.
+Care should be taken when deciding on the amount of lights to expose plants to as all plants have different light intensity needs.
+Some plants, such are flowering ones, need varying amounts of light and darkness for proper growth.
+It is recommended to expose long-day plants to at least 18 hours of light per day.
+On the other hand, 12 hours of daily light exposure is sufficient for shorter-day plants.